 The purpose of the Minerals Local Plan for Gloucestershire is to provide a policy framework to guide decisions on planning applications for minerals developments.
 This may include the working of minerals from quarries or pits, or on-site processing plant and machinery necessary to turn raw materials into saleable products.
 Since 2003 an Adopted Minerals Local Plan has been in use, which still remains in force.
 However, this plan needs to be updated.

-A review of the Minerals Local Plan is currently underway and a full draft replacement Minerals Local Plan ("the draft plan") has been prepared.
+A review of the Minerals Local Plan is currently underway and a full replacement Minerals Local Plan has been published under Regulation 19 of the Town and County Planning (Local Planning) (England) Regulations 2012.
 This brings together the outcomes of previous public consultations and the findings from research and technical work carried out by the Council.
-Following consultation on the draft plan, careful consideration will be given to a final draft plan, which will be subject to further consultation, submission to central Government and an independent examination.
-The intention is to complete the whole plan-making process during 2018.
+Following consultation on the publication plan, it will be submitted to central Government for an independent examination along with all representations received to the Regulation 19 consultation.
+The intention is to complete the whole plan-making process including final adoption by the end of 2019.
 A detailed three-year project timetable for the Minerals Local Plan can be found within the Minerals and Waste Development Scheme.